edjw/edjw.github.io/_posts/2017-08-16-a-simplistic-post-on-remembering-your-country-s-history.md

 He's wrong.

-You don't need statues of the leaders of the Confederacy to remember history.
+You don't need statues of the leaders of the Confederacy to remember America's history.

 You can have memorials to its victims instead.